feross/oculus-drone/README.md

 Originally written in 24 hours for the Greylock Hackfest, where we got 2nd place.
 Code is currently a mess, as expected.
 Will improve over the coming weeks.

+## How to get this running

+This project is still very much hackathon quality code, so it's a bit tricky to get it running.
+We never had a chance to go back and fix it, so these instructions will have to suffice.

+There's an Xcode project in there somewhere that you need to build and run first.
+It gathers data points from the oculus headset and sends them over a TCP socket to anyone who connects.
+Then you run the node server which connects to the first server and uses the data to control the drone over wifi.
+You need to already be connected to the drone's wifi hotspot when you run the node server.
+Then you visit http://localhost:3000, I believe, and you get the live video feed there.
+Fullscreen your web browser to fill up the Oculus's display and you're good to go.

+Use up/down (or maybe W/S) keys to control elevation since the oculus only has six axes.
+Once you're at a good elevation, then use the oculus for all control.
+Tilt extra far in one direction to do a flip in that direction.

+It works best in huge, wide open spaces.

 ## Contributors

 **Contributions welcome!**